alteryx-vue/nyt-connector/README.md

 > An Alteryx Connector built with Vue.js and Vuetify

-This connector was developed using the increasingly popular Vue.js JavaScript framework alongside it's niche UI framework known as Vuetify - which was built specifically for Vue.js and features the Material Design guidelines.
+This connector was developed using the increasingly popular [Vue.js](https://vuejs.org) Javascript framework alongside it's niche UI framework known as [Vuetify](https://vuetifyjs.com) - which was built specifically for Vue.js and follows the [Material Design](https://material.io/) guidelines.

 The result is a beautiful, responsive, performant example of the first Alteryx tool developed using the progressive Vue.js library.
-If you're familiar with React, then I almost insist that you give Vue.js a try.
-Subjectively, I beleive Vue.js is the perfect lightweight framework for use with the Alteryx HTML/JavaScript SDK - especially when performance remains a top priority.
-Throw in a lightweight UI and axios (a modern, promise-based HTTP client) and building beautiful, fast connectors in Alteryx is a breeze!
+If you're familiar with React, then I might insist that you give Vue.js a try, it just might blow you away.

+As an analyst with a passion for web developement, I genuinely beleive that Vue.js is the perfect lightweight JS framework for use with the Alteryx HTML/JavaScript SDK - especially when performance remains a top priority and your're interested in Get/Set Configuration only setup.
+Vue.js also has excellenet state-management package integration, making data persistence completely painless.
+Throw in a lightweight UI and axios (a modern, promise-based HTTP client) and building sleek, agile connectors in Alteryx is a breath of fresh air!

 ### Requirements